 Lentil Stew ready to serve!Ready to EAT!

 Even without meat, the combination of lentils and brown rice combine to make sure all essential amino acids are provided to make a complete protein dish.
-The lentil stew leftovers are pretty amazing, also (just sayin’).
+The lentil stew leftovers are pretty amazing, also.

 Lentil Stew in bowl, with garlic bread on side

 This was an easy meal to make, and my husband and I enjoyed the leftovers for lunch over the course of several days.
-Sure hope you will give this delicious lentil stew a try… I think you will be surprised at just how good it is!
-Have a great day!
+I hope you will give this delicious lentil stew a try and think you will be surprised how good it is!

 Looking For More SOUP OR STEW Recipes?